-September's moon is my favorite in the whole turning year - it is also (above all others), the one I can't describe adequately or take a good photo of, no matter how extensive my preparations and how hard I try.
-Every year, I potter off to a good vantage point, set up camera and tripod, check settings and wait patiently.
-The moon rises over the trees (or sometimes a rooftop), and I stand there in the darkness like an enraptured fool with my eyes open wide, a heart full of wonder and a paucity of words for describing the glorious golden lady who rules the night.
-Bearing witness to this month's moon is a rite for me, and if I had to brew up a name of my own for it, that name would be "Hallelujah Moon".
+No doubt about it, September's moon is my favorite in the whole turning year...
+It is also (above all others), the one I can't describe or take a good photo of, no matter how extensive my preparations and careful my labors.
+Every year, I potter off to a good vantage point, set up camera, telescope and tripod, check my settings and wait patiently.
+The moon rises, and I stand in the darkness like a fool, breathless and wide-eyed, grasping a scant handful of words to describe the most beautiful moon of the year.
+Bearing witness to this month's full moon is a personal, seasonal rite, and if I had to brew up a name of my own for it, that name would be "Hallelujah Moon".

-I once described the situation as a cosmic joke, this business of a creaky elder standing out under the trees and taking picture after picture of the full lunar orb, but never a good one.
-Well, gentle readers, here we are again, another glorious Harvest Moon has just gone by, another mediocre image captured and shared.
-It brings to mind the old Zen tale in which a monk on his deathbed was asked to describe his mindful life, and he replied joyously, "just one mistake after another..."
+I once described the situation as something of a cosmic joke, this business of a creaky female standing on her hill and taking photo after photo of the full moon but never a good one.
+Well, here we are again, another glorious Harvest Moon has just gone by, and another folder of mediocre images has been captured.
+It brings to mind the old Zen tale in which a monk on his deathbed was asked to describe his mindful life, and he replied blithely, "just one mistake after another..."

-Lady Moon was as golden last night as a moon in harvest time ought to be, but whether or not I managed to capture her perfectly does not matter a fig or a hoot in the greater scheme of things.
-She rose into the heavens like a great golden lantern, and Himself, Spencer and I were out there together in the darkness to witness her splendid ascension.
-As we packed up our stuff later and headed indoors, we couldn't help thinking that such transcendent beauty deserved an ecstatic gesture of some kind, a chorus, a chant or a benediction - something grander and more luminous than our simple deep bows and sighs of approval.
+Last night, Lady Moon was as golden as a harvest moon should be, and as the last super moon of the year, she was truly impressive.
+Whether or not I managed to capture her perfectly does not matter a fig or a hoot in the greater scheme of things, it is the doing that matters.
+Into the night sky she climbed like a great lantern, and Himself, Spencer and I were out in the darkness together, hand in paw, to watch her rise.
+As we packed up our stuff later, we couldn't help thinking that such pearly magnificence deserved a gesture of some kind, a chorus, a chant or a benediction - something grander and more luminous than our bows and sighs of contentment.